About

 I am a third-year PhD student in the AI Lab at the University of Michigan, where I am advised by Prof. Emily Mower Provost.
 Before that, I received my B.S. in Artificial Intelligence from Carnegie Mellon University’s School of Computer Science, where I was advised by Prof. Louis-Philippe Morency.

 I work on Natural Language Processing and Speech Processing in the context of emotional and social intelligence in AI.
-Specifically, I have worked on (1) speech emotion recognition [ICASSP 2025] and (2) emotion evidence benchmarking [AACL 2025].
-I am interested in expanding this research to improve human-agent interaction.
+Specifically, I have worked on (1) speech emotion recognition [ICASSP 2025, ICASSP 2026] and (2) emotion evidence benchmarking in LLMs [AACL 2025].
+I am interested in expanding this research to improve human-agent and multi-agent interaction.

 News